 In modern music circles, Georg Friedrich Haas is regarded as one of the most important composers of our time.
 However, he is still largely unknown to the general public in the Netherlands, despite his frank outcry about his sex life.
 However, slowly more and more people gradually learn to appreciate his colourful, iridescent compositions.
 This is in part thanks to his often performed ensemble piece in vain, which is partly performed in complete darkness.

 Haas composed it in 2000 out of a feeling of anger and powerlessness.
 A government coalition had just been formed between the right-wing extremist Freiheitliche Partei Österreichs and the Österreichische Volkspartei.
 In vain is inspired by the infinite steps in the lithograph Ascending and Descending of Maurits Escher.
 Just as the people walk aimlessly in circles, the music also circles around its own axis.
-A fine symbol of the futile resistance to the right-wing extremism of society.
+A fine symbol of the futile resistance against right-wing extremism.

 No visual stimuli